Kiran-VLSI/Kiran-VLSI-100-days-RTL-Design-Challenge/README.md

-# 100 RTL Design Challenge 🚀🎛️
+# 100 Days RTL Design Challenge 🚀🎛️

 Welcome to the **100 RTL Design Challenge** — a journey to master RTL (Register Transfer Level) design by coding and verifying a new RTL module **every day for 100 days**!